 Earned media—third party content across platforms, i.e. newspapers, magazines, broadcast and cable news, blogs and social networks—drives consumer behavior.
 All of the candidates use it to their advantage.
-According to MediaQuant, an analytics firm that tracks media coverage and calculates a dollar value based on advertising rates, Bernie and Hillary’s numbers TOGETHER equal just slight more than Trump’s.
+According to MediaQuant, an analytics firm that tracks media coverage and calculates a dollar value based on advertising rates, Bernie and Hillary’s numbers TOGETHER equal just slightly more than Trump’s.

 Extra credit: Learn to earn media for your brand.
 And know the differences between owned, earned and paid media.
 Think about those players in your local market who are constantly in the news.
 What are they doing?
-How can you take advantage of your differentiators and get the in the press?
+How can you take advantage of your differentiators and get them in the press?